Firdous2307/personal-finance-tracker/README.md

 ## Generating Reports

 With the ability to add and view transactions, generating reports is important for understanding spending habits and managing finances.
 Reports help users see where their money is going, track income, and make better financial choices by turning data into useful insights.

+Currently, looking for a way to streamline the process of aggregating expenses by category.